simon-jarvers/veganCAI/README.md

 ## Project Context

-This project was developed as part of the AI Safety Fundamentals course on AI Alignment by BlueDot Impact (https://aisafetyfundamentals.com/alignment/).
+This project was developed as part of the [AI Safety Fundamentals course on AI Alignment](https://aisafetyfundamentals.com/alignment/) by BlueDot Impact.
 It explores practical approaches to AI alignment while considering how we might develop AI systems that can adapt to moral progress rather than permanently encoding current ethical perspectives.

 ## License

 This project is licensed under the MIT License.

-## Acknowledgments

-This project was completed as my final project for the [AI Alignment course](https://aisafetyfundamentals.com/alignment/) by BlueDot Impact.